 SUB-AGENDA ITEM D: DISCUSSION REGARDING COMMENTS RECEIVED TO DATE ON THE REGION L WATER PLAN CHAPTERS AND WATER MANAGEMENT STRATEGIES

 Ms. Gonzalez then reviewed the comments that were gathered from the Planning Group and explained the consultant team’s responses for Chapter 1.
-The group discussed the process moving forward for WMS that would not be moving forward in the 2021 plan.
+Ms. Wassenich recommended adding a statement in the plan regarding WMS that would not be moving forward from the 2016 plan into the 2021 plan.
 It was recommended that a preamble be added to highlight the dynamic nature of the plan by Mr. Sowards.

-Ms. Scott recommended adding a statement to Chapter 1?, 4? that if a WUG was not listed then they would not be required to submit, or they did not submit a water loss audit to TWDB.
+Ms. Scott recommended adding a statement to Chapter 1 that if a WUG was not listed then they would not be required to submit, or they did not submit a water loss audit to TWDB.